AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 The number of retries can be changed globally (contact your Adobe technical administrator) or for each delivery or delivery template.-->

 Momentum does honor the delivery duration setting (which is defined in the [Validity period parameters](#validity-period-parameters) section) in Campaign, but only up to 3.5 days.
 At that point, any message in the retry queue will be removed from the queue and sent back as a bounce.

-For example, if you want retries for a delivery to stop after one day, you can set the delivery duration to 1, and the Enhanced MTA will honor that setting by removing messages in the retry queue after one day.
+For more on delivery failures, see this [section](../../sending/using/understanding-delivery-failures.md#about-delivery-failures).

 #### Email format parameters {#email-format-parameters}